lich2king/suroi-fn/README.md

 </div>

 ## About
+Su Battle Royale is a derivative of the open-source project Suroi.
 Suroi is an open-source 2D battle royale game inspired by [surviv.io](https://survivio.fandom.com/wiki/Surviv.io_Wiki).
 It is currently a work in progress.

 ## Play the game!